Buddy

 - House Trained Yes

-- Foster Parent(s) Thanks to Sue and Andy for being great fosters to Buddy!
+- Foster Parent(s) Thanks to Lisa and Dave for being great fosters to Buddy!

 Thank you to Wag Your Tail Photography for taking great photos of Buddy!!